Do you cringe when you think about your school website? Or are you proud of it, but you know it needs to be improved?

-Your website is your most important marketing asset, but often, schools neglect this critical component.
+Your school website is your most important marketing asset, but often, schools neglect this critical component.
 It is completely understandable.
 It can be time-consuming and costly to keep it up to date (whether you do it in-house or hire an outside firm to manage).
 However, it is a worthwhile investment.

 Clearly assign accountability of the website

-This is not who has rights to update or modify the website, but rather this is the staff member who has ownership of the website.
+This is not who has the rights to update or modify the website, but rather this is the staff member who has ownership of the website.
 This person ultimately is going to be the one who is responsible for ensuring that the website is updated and correct.
 This simple management approach allows for a clear line of responsibility and is the first step in improving your website.

 Do not fall into the trap of making this a committee’s responsibility.
 It is perfectly fine for different people to have the responsibility to update or create content for the website, but at the end of the day, there needs to be a single person whose job description includes keeping the website solid and updated.
 And that last part is important, the website must be current.

-I don’t mean things like the lunch calendar, though that is important, but reviewing the website on a semi-annual basis to ensure that everything still fits, that there are no broken links, and that the pictures and content are being regularly refreshed.
+I don’t mean things like the lunch calendar, though that is important, I mean reviewing the website on a semi-annual basis to ensure that everything still fits, that there are no broken links, and that the pictures and content are being regularly refreshed.
 It is easy to spot websites that are neglected and that sends a very negative statement to potential parents who are evaluating your school.

 Clearly define who is your target for the website